 Building a Lawsuit for Concussion

 When pursuing damages in a lawsuit for concussion, there are several steps a skilled lawyer will take in reviewing the facts and building the best case possible.
-Your attorney may examine and pursue the following:
+Your attorney may examine and pursue the following:- Police report (if applicable)

 - Accident scene investigation